10 Financial Documents to Never Throw Away

 - Estate planning documents: Retain these until completely updated.
 If just a revision, be sure to keep the full document.
 This includes wills, ethical wills, trusts, health care directives, powers of attorney, final arrangement and other estate planning documents.

 - Tax returns and related documentation: These should be retained for six years, as this is the amount of time for which you may be subject to audit.
 If you are unable to provide documentation as proof, you’ll be subject to IRS penalties and fines.
-Here are the specifics on the tax documents you shouldn’t toss.

 “Some of the documents above have recommendations for when you may be able to safely purge a specific item,” says Steuer, who emphasizes that documents must be shredded to help prevent identity theft.
 “If there is no purge date, you’ll probably want to keep that document forever or use your best judgment on how long to keep it.
 Personally, I keep items in files for seven years for any closed account with all of my tax documentation, and after seven years, I destroy the physical documents— but I keep digital copies forever.”
 Next, read on to find out 13 secrets an IRS agent won’t tell you.